ScienceParkStudyGroup/rna-seq-lesson/_episodes/09-champion.md

 - "Make a sharp distincion between exploratory and confirmatory research"
 ---

-## The Crisis of Confidence
+## The Reproducibility Crisis

-The crisis of confidence poses a general problem across most empirical research disciplines and is characterized by an alarmingly low rate of key findings that are reproducible (e.g., Fidler et al. [2017](https://academic.oup.com/bioscience/article-abstract/67/3/282/2900173); Open Science Collaboration, [2015](https://science.sciencemag.org/content/349/6251/aac4716.short); Poldrack et al., [2017](https://www.nature.com/nrn/journal/v18/n2/abs/nrn.2016.167.html); Wager et at., [2009](https://www.sciencedirect.com/science/article/pii/S1053811908012111)).
+The reproducibility crisis poses a general problem across most empirical research disciplines and is characterized by an alarmingly low rate of key findings that are reproducible (e.g., Fidler et al. [2017](https://academic.oup.com/bioscience/article-abstract/67/3/282/2900173); Open Science Collaboration, [2015](https://science.sciencemag.org/content/349/6251/aac4716.short); Poldrack et al., [2017](https://www.nature.com/nrn/journal/v18/n2/abs/nrn.2016.167.html); Wager et at., [2009](https://www.sciencedirect.com/science/article/pii/S1053811908012111)).
 A low reproducibility rate can arise when scientists do not respect the empirical cycle.
 Scientific research methods for experimental research are based on the hypothetico-deductive approach (see e.g., de Groot, [1969](https://books.google.nl/books?hl=en&lr=&id=6hiBDwAAQBAJ&oi=fnd&pg=PR5&dq=de+groot+methologie&ots=GR5-EAw6pB&sig=Ej1MJgvsN1bHiQHio__ibrO4fkA&redir_esc=y#v=onepage&q=de%20groot%20methologie&f=false); Peirce, [1878](https://www.taylorfrancis.com/books/e/9781315823126/chapters/10.4324/9781315823126-7)), which is illustrated in Figure 1.

 {% include figure.html url="../img/EmpiricalCycle.jpg" description="<strong>Figure 1.</strong> The two stages of the empirical cycle; after the initial stage of creative discovery and hypothesis generation (illustrated in the right panel), researchers test their hypotheses in a statistical context of justification (illustrated in the left panel).
 However, scientists fool themselves, if they test their new predictions on old knowledge and old data (dotted line)." %}